 So instead of shopping sporadically and buying in bulk when you do, go shopping regularly and spread your expenses over time.

-False Belief 2: You Need to Buy a Ton of New Clothes at Once
+False Belief 2: You Need to Buy a Whole New Wardrobe at Once

 This belief is false on two fronts:

-When I built my wardrobe foundation, I discovered I could combine the various pieces in different ways, giving me plenty of outfits.
+When I built my new wardrobe, I discovered I could combine the various pieces in different ways, giving me plenty of outfits.
 Invest in versatility, and you can do the same.

-Second, you don’t need to overhaul your entire wardrobe at once.
+Second, you don’t need to do a complete wardrobe overhaul at once.

-As I built my foundation, I just wore my new clothes with the ones I already owned.
+As I built my wardrobe, I just wore my new clothes with the ones I already owned.

 My old clothes didn’t fit the new look I was going for, and they certainly didn’t fit my body perfectly.
-As I built the wardrobe I wanted, I got rid of them, but I was in no hurry.
+So as I built the wardrobe I wanted, I got rid of them, but I was in no hurry.

 Remember your style journey isn’t a race.